npvq/music_theory_tools/algorithms/README.md

 Through experimentation, it was found that a good value for FirstBuffer is 10,000.

+#### Extracting Multiple Solutions

+One of the downsides of the DP algorithm implementation is the inability to locate an "equally good" or "second best" solution.
+Obvious ways of storing more than back-trackable voicing (bestCandidate) per chord will unanimously lead to an NP time algorithm, which is undesirable.

+Though a fundamental modification of the algorithm would an important topic in the future, for now we will determine how to make the best use of the information we have to introduce a bit of variety in our solutions.
+The key lies in our DP memoized table.
+Though we don't have access to the *next best* solution, we have access to as many solutions as there are final voicings, and each of them is optimal up to that final chord.
+If we sort those final solutions by their total costs and then filter them based off how good they are, either absolutely (e.g. ≤100 cost) or in comparison to the best solution (like the confidence x min_cost method), we will have access to a few other "decent" solutions.

 ### Python Implementation Optimizations

 Lastly, it is also important to note our fundamental limitation.
 Since this program heavily relies on `music21` so as to prevent re-inventing the wheel in basic music-theoretic constructs (e.g. enharmonic spellings, intervals, roman numeral identification).
 Hence, the speed of this program is limited by python's dynamically-typed interpreted nature and `music21`'s design as a flexibility-first and speed-second library (as compared to programming from scratch in C or Java).